Physical Experiments

 Kelvin Hydrodynamics Laboratory Tests

 We perform a new set of experiments in the large flume (76 m long, 4.6 m wide with a constant water depth of 1.8 m) at Kelvin Hydrodynamics Laboratory, the University of Strathclyde.
-A single bottom mounted surface-piercing vertical cylinder with a radius (R) of 0.2 m was placed 35.3 m away from the wavemaker.
+A single fixed surface-piercing vertical cylinder with a radius (R) of 0.2 m was placed 35.3 m away from the wavemaker.
 Focused wave groups and random waves are generated following the JONSWAP spectrum (γ = 3.3).

 State Key Laboratory of Coastal and Offshore Engineering Tests